Turning Point USA: Others

 In February 2019, Turning Point USA hired Benny Johnson as chief creative officer.
 Johnson had been fired by BuzzFeed for plagiarism in 2014 and suspended by the Independent Journal Review in 2017 for publishing a conspiracy theory about Barack Obama.
 In May 2019, communications director Candace Owens resigned after controversial remarks she made in December 2018 were publicized and some TPUSA campus chapters called for her resignation.
 She had said in a speech at a conservative event in London that "if Hitler just wanted to make Germany great and have things run well, okay fine.
 The problem is ... he had dreams outside of Germany.
 He wanted to globalize."
 She later stated that "leftist journalists" had mischaracterized her statement.

-Also in May 2019, it was reported that TPUSA's director for high school outreach, Kyle Kashuv, had previously used racially inflammatory language in a Google document.
-Kashuv resigned from TPUSA hours after his former classmates threatened to make the screenshots from the document public.
-After the screenshots were published, Kashuv acknowledged that his comments were "callous and inflammatory".
 In 2019, Alex Clark became the host of POPlitics.
 In 2021, political activist Jack Posobiec joined TPUSA to host the show Human Events Daily.

 Activities

 The New York Times has referred to TPUSA as the nation's "pre-eminent conservative youth organization".
 The organization says its mission is "to identify, educate, train, and organize students to promote the principles of freedom, free markets, and limited government".
 TPUSA has chapters at over 850 campuses that register students to vote.
 Each of TPUSA's paid workers is supposed to meet a quota to make at least 1,500 student contacts per semester.
 Student volunteers have several different themes for promoting conservative ideas, including "The Healthcare Games", "Game of Loans", and "iCapitalism".
 According to The Washington Post, TPUSA centers "group membership on making provocative claims and publicly inciting outrage".

-Turning Point USA supports the NRA and the use of fossil fuels, and opposes political movements such as Black Lives Matter.
 Turning Point USA and Turning Point UK promote the Cultural Marxism conspiracy theory and said they are working to "combat it" in universities.
 Kirk described universities as "islands of totalitarianism".